ireichman/ireichman.github.io/README.md

 * Texts hosted in a JSON file.
 Will be moved to a DB.
 * The site is hosted on [Vercel](https://www.vercel.com)
 * A TypeScript function for fetching data from backend.
+* Protected main and dev branches.
+Changes need to be done through a PR.

 ### The future.
 * SQL database for hosting assets.
 * A fake store for QA demo purposes.
+* Add unit tests for updateContentFromApi()